Financial Aid for Military and Veterans

 The ROTC nurse training program offers practical learning experiences and military nursing scholarships, along with individualized mentoring and job preparation.
 The summer curriculum introduces cadets to the Army Medical Department and army nurse corps officers' duties.
 Students acquire practical and problem-solving skills during the paid, three-week clinical experience.

 Nursing students qualify for the ROTC's competitive scholarships during all four years of their undergraduate studies.
 Awards cover full tuition, a stipend for books, and a $300-$500 living allowance.

 The ROTC grants scholarships based on the candidate's current degree standing.
 Each recipient must be 17-26 years old, meet physical standards, hold a 2.5 high school GPA, demonstrate a minimum 1000 SAT score, and agree to serve in the U.S. Army or Reserves.

 Navy ROTC Nursing

-The Navy nursing scholarship is a competitive program that awards full tuition and fees, a book stipend, and a monthly living allowance.
-Recipients also receive Navy uniforms and textbooks and participate in three summer cruises.
+The Navy nursing scholarship covers full tuition and fees, and includes a book stipend and a monthly living allowance.
+Recipients get Navy uniforms and textbooks and participate in three summer cruises.
 Navy ROTC nursing students learn technical skills in hospital and clinical settings.

 Military Nursing Corps